 Shakespeare seems to me to be an interesting figure to use to explore these, and other questions in relation to territory.
 While he only uses the words ‘territory’ and ‘territories’ rarely in his plays, the concept and practice is not at all marginal to his work.
 A number of his plays are structured around questions of exile, banishment, land politics, spatial division, contestation, conquest and succession.
 Shakespeare was writing at the end of the sixteenth and beginning of the seventeenth century: a time when the modern conception of sovereign territory was emerging.
 He therefore helps us understand its variant aspects, tensions, ambiguities and limits.

-In this planned book, the plays to examine are chosen because they help to exemplify different aspects of the question of territory – conceptually, historically, and politically.
+In this forthcoming book, the plays to examine are chosen because they help to exemplify different aspects of the question of territory – conceptually, historically, and politically.
 I began with King Lear, a play I discuss briefly in The Birth of Territory, but have expanded the discussion of what Lear means when he relinquishes ‘interests of territory, cares of state’ and divides the kingdom between his daughters and their husbands.
 In working on that play, and presenting a reading of it, I was led to examine other plays, and this was the genesis of the current project.
 In the second chapter I provide what might be called ‘geopolitical’ readings of Hamlet and Macbeth to discuss the vulnerabilities of territory, the strategic, struggles and conquest.
 I use Richard II to explore economic issues, and the opening scenes of Henry V, supplemented by Edward III, to examine legal ones.
 I also explore the technological aspects of some of the plays, of which the key example so far is the map scene in Henry IV, Part One.